yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 --- abstract

-Fake public-key certificates are an ongoing problem for users of TLS.
-Several solutions have been proposed, but none is currently in wide use.
+Misissued public-key certificates can prevent TLS clients from appropriately authenticating the TLS server.
+Several alternatives have been proposed to detect this situation and prevent a client from establishing a TLS session with a TLS end point authenticated with an illegitimate public-key certificate, but none is currently in wide use.

-This document proposes to extend TLS with opaque tickets, similar to those being used for TLS session resumption, as a way to pin the server's identity.
+This document proposes to extend TLS with opaque pinning tickets as a way to pin the server's identity.
+During an initial TLS session, the server provides an original encrypted pinning ticket.
+In subsequent TLS session establishment, upon receipt of the pinning ticket, the server proves its ability to decrypt the pinning ticket and thus the ownership if the pinning protection key.
+The client can now safely conclude that the TLS session is established with the same TLS server as the original TLS session.
-That is, to ensure the client that it is connecting to the right server even in the presence of corrupt certificate authorities and fake certificates.
-The main advantage of this solution is that no manual management actions are required.
+One of the important properties of this proposal is that no manual management actions are required.

 --- middle